 2. Position your text

-Once you have your purdy flower photo opened up in PicMonkey, lay out your text and any overlays you’d like to include in your design.
-You’ll need to erase parts of your words and overlays later in order to get the flowers-coming-through-text look, so keep that in mind and position them accordingly.
+Once you have your purdy flower photo opened up in PicMonkey, lay out your text and any graphics you’d like to include in your design.
+You’ll need to erase parts of your words and graphics later in order to get the flowers-coming-through-text look, so keep that in mind and position them accordingly.

 3. Save as a PNG

-This step is super duper important, so listen up.
-Once you’re happy with your text placement and you’re ready to start erasing, head to the Basic Edits tab and check the Transparent canvas box under Canvas Color.
-The flowers will poof! disappear, and you’ll be left with a PNG file waiting to be saved to your computer or added to Hub.
+This step is super duper important, so listen up: Once you’re happy with your text placement and you’re ready to start erasing, head to the Basic Edits tab and check the Transparent canvas box under Canvas Color.
+The flowers will poof! disappear, and you’ll be left with a PNG file waiting to be exported to your computer or added to Hub.

-Open the flowery image you started with (without the added text/overlays).
-Go to the Overlays tab, click Add your own, and open your PNG.
-Align it with your image and click the Eraser button on the Overlay palette.
+Open the flowery image you started with (without the added text/graphics).
+Go to the Graphics tab, click Add your own, and open your PNG.
+Align it with your image and click the Eraser button on the Graphic palette.
 To make your flowers look like they’re mixing with your words, erase away!
-And if you accidently erase too much, click the paintbrush icon to paint parts of your image back.
-Erase until you’ve created a look you love, then save and share!
+And if you accidentally erase too much, click the paintbrush icon to paint parts of your image back.
+Erase until you’ve created a floral typography look you love, then save and share!

 Pro tips: Zoom in close to keep an eye on what you’re erasing.
-Keep the Brush hardness slider (on the Overlay palette) at 50%, and resize your brush/eraser as needed.
+Keep the Brush hardness slider (on the Graphic palette) at 50%, and resize your brush/eraser as needed.

-Give this look a whirl and create a floral typography effect then share your creations with us by hashtagging #picmonkey.
+Give this floral typography look a whirl, then share your creations with us using #picmonkey.